acemarino/PersonalRamenIO/README.md

 # project-ramen-io
-This is a personal copy of Ramen Io with permission from proffesor and team members.
+This is a personal copy of Ramen Io with permission from professor and team members.

 ## Installation